treycordova/nativejsx-loader/README.md

 };
 ```
 #### Juicy Note :godmode:
-With Webpack modules, we're able to include jsxdom dependencies for you.
+With Webpack modules, we're able to include nativejsx dependencies for you.

 *(That means don't worry about `appendChildren.js` and `setAttributes.js`.)*